keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-mini-retirement-vision.md

 Ok, stay with me here.
 I know this may all seem so simple as to be obvious, but let's dig a bit deeper.

-If you don't think a mini-retirement is possible for you, which of these three is holding you back?
+If you don't think a mini-retirement is possible for you, which part of the formula is holding you back?

-Is it your _means_?
+_Is it your means_?
 Maybe you feel like your income isn't high enough - that your month-to-month spending is just covering your necessities and you don't have any room for savings.

-Is it your _budget_?
+_Is it your budget_?
 Maybe you think the cost of a mini-retirement is too high for you to achieve?

-Or is it _commitment_?
+_Or is it your commitment_?
 Are you afraid of what people would think?
 Of the sacrifices you'd have to make to get there?
 Of what life would be like when your mini-retirement is done?

-The truth is, any and all of these can be addressed, but there's one important factor you're going to need first: a vision.
+The truth is, any and all of these can be addressed.
+You can find a way to earn more or save more.
+You can optimize a mini-retirement budget.
+You can commit to making it happen.

+If you really want it, you can get there.
+But you need two things:

+1. You have to be excited about it
+2. You have to believe it's achievable

+There's one solution to both of these: creating an exciting, achievable vision (__EAV__).

-## It All Starts With a Vision
+## Big Success Starts with a Big Vision

-Have you ever accomplished a goal - financial or otherwise?
-One of the biggest factors that helped you get there was having a vision for what success would look like.

-Having a clear vision for what you want out of a mini-retirement can help you set an appropriate budget, identify the means by which you're going to save up for it, and give you the conviction and motivation you need to persevere and make challenging trade-offs.
+Having a clear vision for what you want out of a mini-retirement can help you set an appropriate budget, identify the means by which you're going to save up for it, and give you the conviction to persevere through the bumps along the way.

 With a vision in your mind of what you're working toward, you'll find the pathway there starts to open up.
 But you have to want it, and you have to have clarity of what you're shooting for.

-Let's go through an activity to jump-start the process.
+Let's go through an activity to jump-start that process.

 ## Vision-Building Activity: "Money is No Object"

-If you're single, you can do this activity alone.
+_If you're single, you can do this activity alone.
 If you're married, get your spouse and kids involved.
-You're going to need some paper or a computer so you can record your answers.
+You're going to need some paper or a computer so you can record your answers._

-Ask yourself: _"If money were no object, how would I/we spend my time in the next year?"_
+Ask yourself: "If money were no object for the next year but my life returned to normal afterward, how would I/we spend my time over that year?"

-If you're having trouble coming up with ideas, consider resurrecting some [childhood dreams]({% post_url 2017/2017-09-19-bring-back-your-childhood-dreams %}).

 Leave the world of possibilities and go through these questions: